 - Blockage of the pores near to a pierced area

-- Bacterial infection and form a pimple like structure
+- Lastly, bacterial infection and form a pimple like structure

-- The affected area becomes hot or warm
+- At first, the affected area becomes hot or warm

 - Redness of the skin